cortexproject/cortex/docs/configuration/arguments.md

 - **`dnssrvnoa+`**<br />
   The domain name after the prefix is looked up as a SRV query, with no A/AAAA lookup made after that.
 For example: `dnssrvnoa+_memcached._tcp.memcached.namespace.svc.cluster.local`

-If **no prefix** is provided, the provided IP or hostname will be used straight away without pre-resolving it.
+If **no prefix** is provided, the provided IP or hostname will be used straightaway without pre-resolving it.

 If you are using a managed memcached service from [Google Cloud](https://cloud.google.com/memorystore/docs/memcached/auto-discovery-overview), or [AWS](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/AutoDiscovery.HowAutoDiscoveryWorks.html), use the [auto-discovery](./config-file-reference.md#memcached-client-config) flag instead of DNS discovery, then use the discovery/configuration endpoint as the domain name without any prefix.